SamuelSwartzberg/flashcardifying_text_temp/inf.md

 For a load-store architecture, all things being operated on must be in registers.

 The machine code of a program depends on the ISA, but also on other things about the computer (e.g. OS)

+arch with no args prints the current ISA family the arch command can be made to run programs on other ISA families via arguments.

 ##### Instruction-level parallelism